What Are HECM Loans: The Only Guide You Need

 That is absolutely fine.

-Will my children lose their inheritance?
+Will the borrower’s children lose their inheritance?

-Does a reverse mortgage require that I make monthly payments?
+Does a reverse mortgage require monthly payments?

 There are never any monthly mortgage payments.
 However, payment of taxes, insurance, any HOA fees, and general upkeep of the home are the responsibilities of the homeowner.
 The loan becomes due when the last borrower permanently moves out of the home.